sydasif/my-pandoc-book/chapters/05-numbers.md

 Numbers in Python are a fundamental data type used for various mathematical operations and calculations.
 There are primarily two numeric data types in Python: integers (int) and floating-point numbers (float).

-1. *Integers Numbers (int):* Integers are whole numbers without any decimal point.
+1. *Integers Numbers (int):* Integers are typically used when working with discrete values or countable objects.
 They can be positive, negative, or zero.
 For example, 5, -10, and 0 are all integers in Python.
 Integers are typically used when you need to work with discrete values or countable objects.

 2. *Floating-Point Numbers (float):* Floating-point numbers, or floats, are numbers that include a decimal point or use scientific notation, such as 3.14 or 2.5e-3.
 Floats are used when you need to work with real numbers, including fractional values and approximate calculations.